For Foundation: Galactic Frontier heavy spenders ($500+/month) deciding whether Evan Rogers is worth committing to during his current rotation window.

 Skill order within the formation matters.
 Buff champions should activate before your primary DPS.
 In practice: Aliya activates first, Doug provides cover, Evan Rogers' Hunting Time fires into the window Aliya's buff has opened.

-Universal Crystals are the scarcest upgrade currency in FGF — they can be applied to any champion regardless of type.
+Universal Crystals are the scarcest upgrade currency in FGF.
+They can be applied to any champion regardless of type.
 They belong on Evan Rogers and nowhere else while he is your primary legendary.
-Spreading them across Aliya or Doug before Evan Rogers’ potential is maxed is one of the most common and costly mistakes at whale spend levels.
+Spreading them across Aliya or Doug before Evan Rogers' potential is maxed is one of the most common and costly mistakes at whale spend levels.

 The Champion Pass should be active on Evan Rogers during his build window.
 Running it on any other champion while Evan Rogers sits at partial potential wastes daily crystal accumulation.